controlm/automation-api-community-solutions/3-infrastructure-as-code-examples/kubernetes-example-controlm-agent/README.md

-# Kuberentes Example - Control-M Agent in Persistant mode
+# Kuberentes Example - Control-M Agent in Persistent mode

 ## Intro
 In this example we will focus on creating a Kubernetes <b>POD</b> with Control-M agent in container.